SEND Information Report

 How do we work with parents and children/young people?

-There are also opportunities for parents and children to contribute to our policies on SEN and Equality.
+There are also opportunities for parents and children to contribute to our policies on SEND and Equality.
 We do this by suggestions box, school council, pupil and parent surveys.

 The school newsletter provides information and services that can be accessed by parents/carers.